MerlinsLair/merlin/networks/genesis-validators.md

 If you choose to use cmervisor, please continue with these
 instructions:

-Cmervisor is currently located in the Cmers SDK repo, so you will need to download that, build cmervisor, and add it to you PATH.
+Cmervisor is currently located in the Cosmos SDK repo, so you will need to download that, build cmervisor, and add it to you PATH.

 ``` {.sh}